hendrikreimers/pihole-unique-filterlist-creator/README.md

 ### Whitelist
 You must include the whitelist by the admin panel or the console command manually

+If you want to auto import it, add a cronjob to your pihole (raspberry pi) and run this command before the gravity updates (before "pihole updateGravity" in cronjob)

+    wget https://blackhole.site23.de/dist/_whitelist.txt -O /etc/pihole/whitelist.txt -q

+found this solution in:

+    /etc/.pihole/gravity.sh

+but for regex whitelist and blacklist it's not completed i think in pihole

 ### Regular Expression lists
 The same like the whitelist.
 Import manually.